CartoDB/documentation/app/content/analytics-toolbox-bq/sql-reference/data.md

 **Description**

+This procedure enriches a set of grid cells of one of the supported types (h3, quadkey, s2, geohash) with data from another enrichment query.
+The cells are identified by their indices.

+As a result of this process, each input grid cell will be enriched with the data of the enrichment query that spatially intersects it.
+When the input cell intersects with more than one feature of the enrichment query, the data is aggregated using the aggregation methods specified.

+Valid aggregation methods are:
+* `SUM`: It assumes the aggregated variable is an [_extensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. population).
+Accordingly, the value corresponding to the enrichment feature intersected is weighted by the fraction of area or length intersected.
+If the enrichment features are points, then a simple sum is performed.
+* `MIN`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
+Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
+* `MAX`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
+Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
+* `AVG`: It assumes the aggregated variable is an [_intensive property_](https://en.wikipedia.org/wiki/Intensive_and_extensive_properties) (e.g. temperature, population density).
+Thus, the value is not altered by the intersected area/length as it's the case for `SUM`.
+However, a [weighted average](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean) is computed, using the intersection areas or lengths as the weight.
+When the Data Observatory features are points, a simple average is computed.
+* `COUNT` It computes the number of Data Observatory features that contain the enrichment variable and are intersected by the input geography.

+For other types of aggregation, the [`ENRICH_GRID_RAW`](#enrich_grid_raw) procedure can be used to obtain non-aggregated data that can be later applied to any desired custom aggregation.

+**Input parameters**

 Enrich grid cells with user-provided data.

 * `grid_type`: Type of grid: "h3", "quadkey", "s2" or "geohash".
 * `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadkey or s2).
-It can include additional columns with data associalted to the grid cells that will be preserved.
+It can include additional columns with data associated with the grid cells that will be preserved.
-* `input_index_column`: `STRING` name of a column in the query that contain the grid indices.
+* `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
-* `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the polygons provided in the input query.
+* `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the cells provided in the input query.
 * `data_geography_column`: `STRING` name of the GEOGRAPHY column provided in the `data_query`.
-* `variables`: `ARRAY<STRUCT<column STRING, aggregation STRING>>` with the columns that will be used to enrich the input polygons and their corresponding aggregation method (`SUM`, `AVG`, `MAX`, `MIN`).
+* `variables`: `ARRAY<STRUCT<column STRING, aggregation STRING>>` with the columns that will be used to enrich the input polygons and their corresponding aggregation method (`SUM`, `AVG`, `MAX`, `MIN`, `COUNT`).
 * `output`: `ARRAY<STRING>` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it, e.g. `'PARTITION BY number'`.
 The name of the output table should include project and dataset: `project-id.dataset-id.table-name`.
-This parameter can be NULL or empty, in which case the enrichment result is simply returned but not stored anywhere.
+This parameter cannot be NULL or empty.

 **Output**

-The resulting table has all the input columns and one additional column for each variable in `variables`, named with a prefix indicating the aggregation method used.
+The resulting table has all the input columns and one additional column for each variable in `variables`, named with a suffix indicating the aggregation method used.

 {{% customSelector %}}
 **Example**